build-on-aws/content/posts/building-a-multi-region-serverless-iot-system/index.md

         Type: Fail
 ```

 All but one of the tasks can be completed using the powerful [service and SDK integration](https://docs.aws.amazon.com/step-functions/latest/dg/connect-to-services.html) that exists in StepFunctions.
-For the task to read out information from the actual certificate we need to use an AWS Lambda Functions.
+For the task to read out information from the actual certificate, we need to use an AWS Lambda Function.
 We need to get the name of the thing, and this should match the common name in the certificate.

 ```python
 # Read the CommonName from the certificate PEM